Last updated on

 Senior track

-To follow the senior track of this lab, you should not take a look at the Implementation guide section and come up with your own MultiSet[+A] implementation along with the three functions
+To follow the senior track of this lab, you should not take a look at the Implementation guide section.
+Instead, come up with your own MultiSet[+A] implementation, along with the three suggested functions:

 extension [A](set: MultiSet[A])